grughuhler/christmas_blink_measure/README.md

 # christmas_blink_measure

-ESP32 Arduino program to measure blinking of LED Christmas lights
+ESP32 Arduino program to measure blinking of LED Christmas lights.

+See youtube video by Grug Huhler.